sarik12/DataProcessor/README.md

 Created another Interface IDataFetcher that has a "Fetch" Method.
 This is implemented currently by a FileDataFetcher class.
 More sources like database or eventlog can be added similarly.

 The Main Program expects two input arguments - Filepath and Datatype.
+Example are shown below :

+C:\Docutech\temp.txt Binary
+C:\Docutech\temp.txt Text
+C:\Docutech\temp.txt TextReverse

 Using filepath parameter we fetch the rawdata and process the same using the appropriate dataprocessor.
 Finally we print first five bytes of processed data.